2010 Toyota Camry

 Trunk space is adequate, at 15.0 cubic feet.
 The XLE's reclining back seats exact a slight penalty in trunk space, dropping it 0.5 cubic feet compared to other models.
 The Camry Hybrid takes an even bigger hit, losing 4.3 cubic feet of trunk space to its battery.
 The Camry's trunk is fully finished, and the XLE comes with a luggage net that keeps cargo from sliding.
 There's no pull-down handle inside the trunk lid to spare fingers the grime and grit that can accumulate on exterior surfaces in winter.

-The Camry LE with four-cylinder and automatic was competent, but well short of inspiring.
-Performance-wise, this isn't surprising, given the weight burdening its relatively small engine, which is no better than average in power output.
-The four-cylinder is buzzy.
-And we felt some torque steer, a light left-right tugging at the steering wheel under full throttle.
+The new four-cylinder engine brings a welcome addition of power.
+The LE with the four-cylinder engine and automatic delivers decent performance and power, and will probably be enough for most daily driving.
+We did feel some torque steer, a light left-right tugging at the steering wheel under full throttle.
 It's a common phenomenon with front-wheel drive, but we expect it more with light, powerful cars.
 Fit and finish are very good, with zero buzzes, squeaks or rattles, and tight tolerances between panels and parts.
 Yet wind and road noise are audible.

 The Camry SE is fun and entertaining to drive.
 Steering turn-in is more precise than we'd expect in a Camry, and cornering is solid and stable, with little body lean.
 Brake pedal feel and travel are soft and long by sports sedan standards.